 - We cannot talk to prospects at tournaments to get to know their thoughts and internal reactions to how they are playing - we can only observe.

-- Watching a couple of holes, or portions of 1 or 2 rounds, does give a feel for how someone moves, or how someone reacts to good or bad shots - on those given days.
+- Watching a couple of holes, or portions of 1 or 2 rounds, provides a feel for how someone moves, or how someone reacts to good or bad shots - on those given days.
 But it's just a snapshot.
-To judge what kind of player is in that short period of time is impossible, and we don't believe that it's the most productive use of time.
+To judge a player in that short period of time is challenging at best and we don't believe that it is the most productive use of time.

 All that being said, however, we know some prospects like to see coaches observing them at tournaments.
 It feels good to receive attention, and we know that not attending tournaments can be misconstrued as a lack of interest.
 We prefer a far more straightforward approach.
 We will tell you where you stand.
 If you are not sure, ask.
 You can count on honest answers; always.